Skip to main content

 “The most important benefit of being a scholarship recipient is, of course, the ability to afford higher education, which is something that I am extremely grateful for.
 Additionally, the volunteer duties required for these scholarships allow me to be more involved with the local dance community and make connections with those I see every day as well as people that I wouldn’t have normally had the opportunity to work with!”

-Your gifts of time, leadership, and financial support provide invaluable opportunities to the College of Arts + Architecture.
+Your gifts of time, leadership and financial support provide invaluable opportunities to the College of Arts + Architecture.
 Learn about the different ways you can make a difference.

 Each year, UNC Charlotte contacts College of Arts + Architecture alumni through our telefundraising campaign.
 Gifts made during this campaign provide vital operating support for priority initiatives within the College.
 By investing in the College of Arts + Architecture, as an alumnus you demonstrate your support of the College and its mission.
 Your annual gifts support such things as: student scholarships; travel for competitions and course enhancement; guest lecturers and guest artists; and program support.